bmaunde/guidelines/Magento/magento-cloud-setup.md

     sudo apt install elasticsearch

 #### 6. XDebug
 This is an optional prerequisite but will come in handy when you need to debug issues.
+A
 	You can install using the following command:

 	sudo apt install php-xdebug